Internet Service Providers in My Area

 - AT&T: AT&T Internet offers their U-verse service throughout the Midwest from Wisconsin and Michigan down through Texas and Florida, plus Nevada and California.
 The company is also rolling out fiber optic internet across their service area.
 AT&T fiber is currently available in 29 markets, with 38 more cities in the works.

-- Comcast Internet (Xfinity): Comcast is the largest of all of the high-speed internet providers in the U.S., and services every state except Iowa, Montana, Nebraska, Nevada, North Dakota, Oklahoma, South Dakota, and Wyoming.
+- Comcast Internet (XFINITY): Comcast XFINITY is the largest of all of the high-speed internet providers in the U.S., and services every state except Iowa, Montana, Nebraska, Nevada, North Dakota, Oklahoma, South Dakota, and Wyoming.
 Comcast's fiber optic internet service, Gigabit Pro, is up and running in 18 million homes across their service area so far.
-Use our handy tool to find internet plans and prices in your area.

 - Verizon Fi0S: Verizon Internet is available in 12 cities throughout Virginia, New York, Massachusetts, Maryland, Pennsylvania, Washington D.C., and Rhode Island.
 The company's DSL service is much more widely available throughout the U.S.